 Hypermobility & Joint Instability

-If you’ve always been “extra flexible,” double-jointed, or prone to joints that click, shift, or feel unstable, your body may need a different approach to chiropractic care.
+If you’ve always been “extra flexible,” double-jointed, or prone to joints that click, shift, or feel unstable, your body may need a difference approach to chiropractic care.

 Hypermobility means that one or more joints move beyond the typical range of motion.
 Some people are naturally flexible without symptoms, while others experience ongoing discomfort, instability, muscle tension, fatigue, or recurring strain.